START9INE/To-Do-Main/README.md

 [x] Added a dropdown/dialog box to the main page, which populates with all current registered users (/todos.ejs).

-[x] Added an async function for a put request that allows users to to assign todo tasks, by updating the userID of a it  (assignTodo() in /main.js; controllers/todos.js)
+[x] Added an async function for a put request that allows users to to assign todo tasks, by updating the userID of that task  (assignTodo() in /main.js; controllers/todos.js)

 [x] Styled the app so that it's easier to use and more aesthetically pleasing.